SRDan-1337/lozenge-migration/README.md

 ---

+> **Disclaimer:** This script is provided as-is with no warranty or guarantee.
+Always back up your pages and test in a non-production space before running against live content.
+The author and The Adaptavist Group accept no responsibility for any data loss or unintended changes.

 ## The Problem

 After migrating from Confluence Data Center to Cloud using JCMA, pages that used the Lozenge macro are broken: